ghacks Technology News

 Here is how you disable the automatic photo tagging suggestions on Facebook:

 Go to the Facebook website and log in if you have not done so already.
-Locate the Account link on the top right and select Privacy Settings from the options that open up.
+Locate the small down arrow icon in the top right and click on it.

 Locate and click on Customize Settings.
 This opens a list of privacy settings.
 Scroll down to the Things others share section.